 - Wherever possible, store containers on a paved surface under a roof or other appropriate cover or in a building. - Store materials in a leak-proof container with a tight-fitting lid. - All containers must have labels identifying their contents.
 Apply labels and position containers so labels are clearly visible.
-If the material is hazardous waste it should have a hazardous waste label. - Place drip pans beneath all taps on mounted containers and at all potential drip and spill locations during the filling and unloading of containers. - Inspect container storage areas regularly for corrosion, structural failure, spills, leaks, overfills, and failure of piping systems.
+If the material is hazardous waste it should have a hazardous waste label. - Place drip pans beneath all taps on mounted containers and at all potential drip and spill locations during the filling and unloading of containers. - 2) Inspect container storage areas regularly for corrosion, structural failure, spills, leaks, overfills, and failure of piping systems.
 Check containers daily for leaks and spills.
-Replace containers, and replace and tighten bungs in drums as needed. - Secure drums in a manner that prevents accidental spillage, pilferage, or any unauthorized use. - Place containers mounted for direct removal of a liquid chemical for use by employees inside a containment area as described above.
-Use a drip pan during liquid transfer. - Keep the minimum amount of materials necessary on hand to prevent large quantities of liquids on site.
+Replace containers and replace and tighten bungs in drums as needed. - Secure drums in a manner that prevents accidental spillage, pilferage, or any unauthorized use. - Refer to S426 Spills of Oil and Hazardous Substances, and S455 BMPs for Spill Prevention and Cleanup. - Refer to S429 BMPs for Storage or Transfer (Outside) of Solid Raw Materials, Byproducts, or Finished Products. - Refer to S451 BMPs for Building, Repair, Remodeling, Painting, and Construction.

+- Refer to BMP 28: Portable Container Storage. - Place containers mounted for direct removal of a liquid chemical for use by employees inside a containment area as described above.
+Use a drip pan during liquid transfer. - Keep only the minimum amount of materials necessary on hand to limit the risks associated with storing large quantities of liquids on site.